 EBITDAre and Adjusted EBITDAre are not recognized measurements under GAAP.
 Because not all companies use identical calculations, our presentation of EBITDAre and Adjusted EBITDAre may not be comparable to similarly titled measures of other companies.

-Below is a reconciliation of net income (loss) attributable to common stockholders to EBITDAre (unaudited and dollars in thousands).
+Below is a reconciliation of net (loss) income attributable to common stockholders to EBITDAre and Adjusted EBITDAre (unaudited and dollars in thousands).

 Same Store Properties

 Same store properties are conventional multifamily residential apartments which were owned and operational for the entire periods presented, including each comparative period.

 Property Net Operating Income (“Property NOI”)

 We believe that net operating income, or NOI, is a useful measure of our operating performance.
 We define NOI as total property revenues less total property operating expenses, excluding depreciation and amortization and interest.
 Other REITs may use different methodologies for calculating NOI, and accordingly, our NOI may not be comparable to other REITs.
 We believe that this measure provides an operating perspective not immediately apparent from GAAP operating income or net income.
 We use NOI to evaluate our performance on a same store and non-same store basis; NOI measures the core operations of property performance by excluding corporate level expenses and other items not related to property operating performance and captures trends in rental housing and property operating expenses.
 However, NOI should only be used as a supplemental measure of our financial performance.